Director of Juniper Psychology Group

 Is it advantageous to wait until as late as possible in the school admission cycle so my child is older?

 It is not advantageous to wait.
 Children’s test scores on the WPPSI-IV and WISC-V are in tight age bands.
 This means that your child’s performance will be compared with those of other children within a few months of your child’s age on the day he/she takes the test.
 Your child’s scores are not determined by comparing your child’s performance with the performance of other children in the same grade level.
-We recommend scheduling early since our availability fills up every admission season.
+We strongly recommend scheduling early since our availability fills up quickly every admission season.
+Also, since winter tends to bring more contagious illnesses, many parents choose to complete the testing prior to November to avoid the potential stress of needing to reschedule and trying to meeting admission deadlines.